MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 1. Using the [`mv-expand`](./mvexpandoperator.md) operator to expand each record in the input into subtables.
 1. Applying the subquery for each of the subtables.
-1. Adding zero or more columns, containing the values of the source columns that are not expanded, to each resulting subtable.
-These values are repeated where needed.
+1. Adding zero or more columns to the resulting subtable.
+These columns contain the values of the source columns that aren't expanded, and are repeated where needed.
 1. Returns the union of the results.

 The `mv-expand` operator gets the following inputs:

 1. One or more expressions that evaluate into dynamic arrays to expand.
    The number of records in each expanded subtable is the maximum length of each of those dynamic arrays.
-Null values are introduced where multiple expressions are specified, but the corresponding arrays have different lengths.
+Null values are added where multiple expressions are specified and the corresponding arrays have different lengths.

 1. Optionally, the names to assign the values of the expressions after expansion.
    These names become the columns names in the subtables.
-   If not specified, the original name of the column is used (if the expression is a column reference), or a random name is used (otherwise).
+   If not specified, the original name of the column is used when the expression is a column reference.
+A random name is used otherwise.

    > [!NOTE]
    > It is recommended to use the default column names.